KingOfCramers/masamicooks/content/recipe/smashed-cucumber-salad.md

 +++
-title = "Crunchy smashed cucumber salad" summary = "An easy, cooling side dish that pairs perfectly with a spicy stir fry or chilled noodles." icon = "seedling" toc = true authors = ["Masami"]
+title = "Crunchy smashed cucumber salad" summary = "An easy, cooling side dish that pairs perfectly with a spicy stir fry or chilled noodles." description = "An easy, cooling side dish that pairs perfectly with a spicy stir fry or chilled noodles." icon = "seedling" toc = true authors = ["Masami"]